samueljacobs98/api-endpoint-generator/README.md

 # API Endpoint Generator

-The **_generator_all.py_** and **_generator-all.js_** script generate a set of Scala files with boilerplate code for an endpoint in a Play Framework application.
+The **_generator-all.js_** script generate a set of Scala files with boilerplate code for an endpoint in a Play Framework application.
 The generated files include controllers, request parsers, validators, connectors, and services, as well as their respective test files.

 ## Requirements